25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 #### Inheritance

-Inheritance allows you to define a child class that reuses (inherits), extends, or modifies the behaviours of a parent class.
+Inheritance allows you to define a child class that reuses (inherits), extends, or modifies the behaviours of a parent class

 - **Base Class**: The class whose members are inherited
 - **Derived Class**: The class that inherits the members of the base class